-If you like cheap second hand clothes and vintage, pay a visit to the Amsterdam flea market IJ-Hallen.
-It is the largest indoor flea market of Europe.
-The flea market is held regularly at the former shipwharf NDSM across the IJ-water in the North of Amsterdam.
+If you like cheap second-hand clothes and vintage, pay a visit to the Amsterdam flea market IJ-Hallen.
+It is the largest indoor flea market in Europe.
+The flea market is held regularly at the former ship wharf NDSM across the IJ-water in Amsterdam Noord.
 A ferry will take you there in a 15-minute fun ride.

 Shopping for vintage shoes, records and antiques in Amsterdam

 Looking for a vintage flower pot?
 Crocodile leather boots?
 Rare records?
 At the IJ-Hallen Flea Market in Amsterdam Noord you will find everything for a bargain.
 Most of the vendors are people who want to empty out their storage, attics, and basements.

 Over 500 stands sell stuff like clothes, toys, antiques, books, records, furniture and much more.
 The Amsterdam flea market IJ-Hallen is like a huge car boot sale!

 The Amsterdam flea market takes place once or twice a month.
 Location is the old NDSM ship wharf, located along the banks of the IJ.
 This rough, industrial area covering a space the size of some 10 football fields has been turned into a cultural and creative hotspot in recent years.
 Over 250 artists have settled here, as well as restaurants, bars, and cafés.